toggledbits/lexpjs/README.md

 ## Data Types

-The data types known to lexpjs are boolean, number, string, array, object, and `null`.
-The special value `NaN` may also be returned by some operations, but has no matching keyword.
-The `isNaN()` function can be used to test for `NaN`.
+The data types known to lexpjs are boolean, number, string, array, object, and the following special type/values (both a type and a value):

+* `null`, which basically is used to mean "no value";
+* `NaN`, which stands for "Not a Number", which results when a conversion to number fails (e.g. `5 * "hello"` or `int( 'what is this?' )`;
+* `Infinity`, which results from division by zero and other similar math failures.

 Arrays and objects can be constructed and used on the fly: `[ 5, 99, 23, 17 ]` constructs a four-element array, while `{ name: 'spot', type: 'dog', weight: 33 }` constructs an object.